-COLUMBUS, Ohio, Dec.
-13, 2018 /PRNewswire/ -- Core Molding Technologies, Inc. (NYSE American: CMT) ("Core Molding" or the "Company"), today announced that its Board of Directors has appointed Tom Cellitti to the newly created position of Vice Chairman of the Board of Directors.
+COLUMBUS, Ohio, June 29, 2020 /PRNewswire/ -- The Board of Directors of Core Molding Technologies, Inc. (NYSE American: CMT) ("Core Molding" or the "Company") has appointed Tom Cellitti to the position of Vice Chairman of the Board of Directors.

 ABOUT CORE MOLDING TECHNOLOGIES, INC.

 Core Molding Technologies and its subsidiaries operate in the composites market as one operating segment as a molder of thermoplastic and thermoset structural products.
 The Company's operating segment consists of two component reporting units, Core Traditional and Horizon Plastics.
 The Company offers customers a wide range of manufacturing processes to fit various program volume and investment requirements.
 These processes include compression molding of sheet molding compound ("SMC"), bulk molding compounds ("BMC"), resin transfer molding ("RTM"), liquid molding of dicyclopentadiene ("DCPD"), spray-up and hand-lay-up, glass mat thermoplastics ("GMT"), direct long-fiber thermoplastics ("D-LFT") and structural foam and structural web injection molding ("SIM").
 Core Molding Technologies serves a wide variety of markets, including the medium and heavy-duty truck, marine, automotive, agriculture, construction, and other commercial products.
 The demand for Core Molding Technologies' products is affected by economic conditions in the United States, Mexico, and Canada.
 Core Molding Technologies' manufacturing operations have a significant fixed cost component.
 Accordingly, during periods of changing demand, the profitability of Core Molding Technologies' operations may change proportionately more than revenues from operations.